– Activities to avoid and change,

 and any suggestions you might have.

 Poses like cobra and Upward Dog are gentle openers of the hip flexors and anterolateral gluteal muscles.
 This is an easy start.
 Focus on extending the hip more than arching the low back.

 For more active release;

 Yoga lunges really open the anterolateral glutes and shift the sacroiliac joint as the pelvis opens.
 They also help to balance the adductors that are antagonists of the lateral gluteal muscles.

 Pigeon does a more intense job of opening those anterolateral gluteal muscles.
-It stabilizes the hip of the forward leg so that the hip flexors of the posterior leg have a more focused stretch.
-This yoga practitioner gets the hip of her back leg close to the mat while keeping the low back from arching.
-It’s a very effective execution of this pose.
+It stabilizes the forward leg’s hip so that the posterior leg’s hip flexors have a more focused stretch.
+This yoga practitioner gets her back leg’s hip close to the mat while keeping the low back from arching.
+This is a very effective execution of this pose for this trigger point.

 This opens up the TFL and anterior bellies of gluteus minimus and gluteus medius.